 Lately at CUP we are working to curate and digitize the extensive collections of G.F.
 Atkinson (1854-1918), a prolific and influential Cornell mycologist.
+Learn more about him on our Atkinson website.

 As a member of the Consortium of Lichen Herbaria, CUP is contributing data to lichenportal.
 And with the Macrofungi Collections Consortium, we are contributing CUP data to mycoportal, part of an effort to document macrofungi in North America.
 We appreciate support from the National Science Foundation for these projects.